buildingSMART-Finland/InfraModel/markdown/deepfoundations.md

 ## Contents {#sec:deppfoundationcontents}

-An Inframodel file of any plan contains the header information described in {{refsec Headers}}.
+An Inframodel file of any plan contains the header information described in {{refsec headers}}.

 This section describes deep foundations (such as pile groups) transferred using **\<any>** element under **\<LandXML>**.
 The xml schema (im.xsd) for these extensions is available at Inframodel schema page.